 Kitty Zheng is an associate in the International Arbitration practice.

-She acts as counsel in commercial disputes and investment treaty arbitrations, including proceedings conducted under the auspices of the Hong Kong International Arbitration Center (HKIAC) and International Chamber of Commerce (ICC).
+She frequently acts as counsel in commercial disputes and investment treaty arbitrations, including proceedings conducted under the auspices of the HKIAC, SIAC, ICC and ICSID, as well as Emergency Arbitration proceedings.
 Her experience includes disputes related to energy, construction, joint ventures, mergers and acquisitions and investment funds.
 She also represents parties in arbitration-related court proceedings as well as mediation and dispute review board procedures.

 Before joining our firm, Kitty worked in the Corporate practices of a major law firm.
 She was also an assistant at the UN International Law Commission.

 International arbitrations on which Kitty Zheng has worked include the representation of:

 - Huawei Technologies Co., Ltd., Claimant in an ICSID arbitration against the Kingdom of Sweden (ICSID Case No. ARB/22/2).
 The dispute relates to Sweden’s ban of Huawei’s equipment from 5G infrastructures in Sweden and the claims are brought under the China-Sweden bilateral investment treaty.

 - A Hong Kong biotechnology company, the subsidiary of a Hong Kong Stock Exchange listed biotechnology company, as Respondent in a HKIAC arbitration in Hong Kong brought by a Chinese biopharmaceutical company.
 The dispute arises from alleged breaches of a Strategic Collaboration and Clinical Trial Agreement.
 Hong Kong law applies.

 - A North American technology company, Respondent in an ICC arbitration in Hong Kong brought by an Asian electronics manufacturer.
 The dispute arises from a manufacturing agreement and related guarantee.
 Hong Kong law applies.